 We strongly recommend you purchase trip insurance that includes trip cancellation and medical coverage while overseas.

-Travel to Chile does not require any special vaccinations or medicines, but you should be up to date on routine vaccinations.
+Travel to Chile does not require any special vaccinations or medicines (except for possibly COVID), but you should be up to date on routine vaccinations.
 The CDC recommends being up to date on Hepatitis A and Typhoid vaccinations.

 All of our hotels have free WIFI.
 We will also have cell data coverage at times.